-The cooling coils were scratch built from brass bar and wire and soldered together; a very rough jig was used for this.
+The cooling coils were scratch built from brass bar and wire and soldered together by Richard Oldfield; a very rough jig was used for this.
 The brass bar extends up and is bent back and glued under the running board.
 In the picture above it can be seen that the wire is then extended to connect with the water pumps.